 Self-insurance reserves are maintained relative to company-wide casualty insurance programs and select subsidiaries' health benefit programs.
 The level of exposure from catastrophic events is limited by the purchase of stop-loss and aggregate liability reinsurance coverages.
 When estimating the self-insurance liabilities and related reserves, management considers a number of factors, which include historical claims experience, demographic factors, severity factors and valuations provided by independent third-party actuaries.
 Management reviews its assumptions with its independent third-party actuaries to evaluate whether the self-insurance reserves are adequate.
 If actual claims or adverse development of loss reserves occurs and exceed these estimates, additional reserves may be required.
 The estimation process contains uncertainty since management must use judgment to estimate the ultimate cost that will be incurred to settle reported claims and unreported claims for incidents incurred but not reported as of the balance sheet date.
-At June 30, 2005, approximately \$3.6 million of reserves were established related to such insurance programs versus \$3.4 million at December 31, 2004.
-The increase in the self-insurance reserves reflects the addition of East Coast in the first quarter of 2005.
+At September 30, 2005, approximately \$4.3 million of reserves were established related to such insurance programs versus \$3.4 million at December 31, 2004.
+The increase in the self-insurance reserves reflects the addition of East Coast and the addition of the 2005 policy year.